Siri’s poor performance has opened iOS to every AI assistant from Alexa to Watson

 Google used this year’s CES to pitch Assistant’s addition to various new devices, foreshadowing this month’s addition of iPad support to its iOS Assistant app.
 While fairly predictable, Assistant works very well on the iPad, integrating with both Google services and native iPad apps running in split-screen mode.
 As a report pointed out earlier this year, Assistant has the highest rate of accuracy as a digital assistant, and if you’re OK with whatever might be taking place on Google’s servers, its cloud AI can work predictive magic.

 But Google didn’t stop with Assistant.
-This week, it brought a feature called Lens to iOS devices, starting as a button in Google Photos.
+This week, it brought a feature called Lens to iOS devices, starting as a button in Google Photos (below).
 Lens uses Google’s servers to perform image analysis on command, providing web links based on the items and text it recognizes.
 When the feature works — as it frequently does — you’ll see a web link to the correct food item or art gallery you’re looking at, ready to click below your photo.
 Conversely, a search of Google Photos for “hamburger” will find all of the recognizable images of burgers in your library.

 The latter feature is not entirely new, but it’s getting better all the time, and a lot more specific.
 Seeing Lens properly identify an obscure Chinese sandwich called Rou Jia Mo blew my mind — just imagine the machine learning it took to get to that point!
-Between Assistant’s accuracy and Lens’s breadth of knowledge, Google feels far ahead of the pack in AI at this point.
-And that doesn’t even count the AI-assisted features that are now quietly drip-dropping into other Google apps such as Maps all the time.
+Between Assistant’s accuracy and Lens’ breadth of knowledge, Google feels far ahead of the pack in AI at this point.
+And that doesn’t even count the AI-assisted features that are now quietly drip-dropping into other Google apps, such as Maps, all the time.

 IBM Watson

 IBM’s Watson AI system has been around longer than Siri, but it’s less well-known because IBM has pitched Watson as a backend for other companies’ services.
-One year ago, we ran an article called 10 ways you may have already used IBM Watson, including a quote from IBM’s Alyssa Simpson: “Chances are, you’ve interacted with Watson without realizing it.”
+One year ago, we ran an article called “10 ways you may have already used IBM Watson,” which included a quote from IBM’s Alyssa Simpson: “Chances are, you’ve interacted with Watson without realizing it.”
 That’s an understatement — even when Watson’s role in providing chatbot customer service or analyzing social media posts for a new company is publicly announced, it doesn’t seem like “news” any more.

 This week, Apple and IBM announced that Watson can now be used as a deep-thinking AI backend for Apple’s Core ML, letting developers hand off AI tasks such as image recognition and problem diagnosis to Watson for cloud processing.
-IBM says Watson will enable apps to get smarter over time as they learn from user activity, offering realtime analysis and insights on processed data.
-As one might gather from these features, Watson won’t be competing with Siri here.
+IBM says Watson will enable apps to get smarter over time as they learn from user activity, offering real-time analysis and insights on processed data.
+As one might gather from these features, Watson won’t be competing with Siri on these tasks.

 However, IBM in a separate announcement debuted the Watson Assistant, an upcoming AI enterprise assistant.
 Like most of its earlier Watson collaborations, Watson Assistant will power other companies’ digital assistants, including in cars, appliances, and hotel rooms — but it probably won’t be identified by name.
 Here, Watson won’t just handle AI heavy lifting behind the scenes; it will also be able to interpret and respond to spoken requests.
-While it’s unlikely that Watson Assistant will have its own standalone app for Apple devices, it’s going to underpin plenty of third-party apps… thereby potentially competing for mindshare with Siri.
+While it’s unlikely that Watson Assistant will have its own standalone app for Apple devices, it’s going to underpin plenty of third-party apps, thereby potentially competing for mindshare with Siri.

 Microsoft Cortana, Bing, and Edge